anira-project/anira/docs/sphinx/migration.rst

 config serve every build, and ``ANIRA_ENGINE_CUSTOM`` in the list keeps the custom-engine entries (the 2.x ``CUSTOM`` backend's, ``anira.v2.custom``).
 The consumed-or-fail walk over the extensions runs over the entries that survive, so an ``entry`` extension on a LibTorch entry does not fail a build without LibTorch when LibTorch is not a candidate.
-The bridge's candidates name engines on the default provider: a model entry pinned to a provider (``"provider": "xnnpack"`` beside its ``"engine"``, :doc:`usage` section 1.2) is no candidate under an explicit engine list, and under none its pin is not applied, since the 2.x runtime runs every model on the default provider; providers, pins and provider options are the C handler's (:doc:`usage` sections 3.1 and 3.2).
+The bridge's candidates name engines on the CPU path: a model entry pinned to a provider (``"provider": "xnnpack"`` beside its ``"engine"``, :doc:`usage` section 1.2) is no candidate under an explicit engine list, and under none its pin is not applied, since the 2.x runtime runs every model on the CPU path; providers, pins and provider options are the C handler's (:doc:`usage` sections 3.1 and 3.2).

 **Lifetime.** A path entry is copied into the ``InferenceConfig``; a bytes entry is borrowed